-Some commentators are of the view that Parliament should play a more direct role in identifying suitable candidates as it has done in the case of the public protector, whereas others suggest that this task should be undertaken by the Judicial Services Commission (JSC), which currently performs similar functions in the process of appointment of judges.
+Some commentators advocate for Parliament to play a more direct role in identifying suitable candidates as it has done in the case of the public protector, whereas others suggest that this task should be undertaken by the Judicial Services Commission (JSC), which currently performs similar functions in the process of appointment of judges.37

-Reliance on the procedure set out in Section 193(5) of the Constitution (which provides for the appointment of the public protector and members of commissions provided for in Chapter 9 of the Constitution) would require the National Assembly to recommend to the President: candidates (a) nominated by a committee of the National Assembly that is proportionally made up of members of all parties represented in the Assembly and (b) approved by at least 60% of the members of the Assembly.
+Reliance on the procedure set out in section 193(5) of the Constitution (which provides for the appointment of the public protector and members of commissions provided for in Chapter 9 of the Constitution) would require the National Assembly to recommend to the President: candidates (a) nominated by a committee of the National Assembly that is proportionally made up of members of all parties represented in the Assembly and (b) approved by at least 60% of the members of the Assembly.
 It could be argued that if one party retains a significant majority, the reliance on this mechanism might result in the recommendation of candidates who are aligned to the majority party regardless of the person's integrity and zeal for independence.
-One aspect that could be strengthened should this model be adopted is the involvement of civil society in the recommendation, which is provided for in Section 193(6) as envisaged in Section 59(1)(a).
+One aspect that could be strengthened should this model be adopted is the involvement of civil society in the recommendation, which is provided for in section 193(6) as envisaged in section 59(1)(a).

 A sense of professionalism in the position of the NDPP could be instilled by structuring the selection process like that of the JSC.
 Members of the JSC have a broad set of pertinent skills, and represent different stakeholders with ample representation from members of the legal profession (attorneys, advocates and academics), as well as members of the National Assembly and the National Council of Provinces, who do not make up the majority.
-Interviews carried out by the JSC are open to the public - even if the JSC's subsequent deliberations are held in private the record of such deliberations must be made available in certain circumstances.
-Moreover, civil society organisations such as Judges Matter are able to play an active role in raising awareness about the candidates appearing before the JSC, by providing information about them, and developing questions for them to respond to.
-The Democratic Governance Rights Unit within the Department of Public Law at the University of Cape Town produces reports that aim to assist the JSC by providing impartial insight into the judicial records of the short-listed candidates, as well as to provide civil society and other interested stakeholders with an objective basis on which to assess the suitability of candidates for appointment to the bench.
+Interviews carried out by the JSC are open to the public-even if the JSC's subsequent deliberations are held in private, the record of such deliberations must be made available in certain circumstances.38 Moreover, civil society organisations such as Judges Matter are able to play an active role in raising awareness about the candidates appearing before the JSC, by providing information about them, and developing questions for them to respond to.
+The Democratic Governance Rights Unit within the Department of Public Law at the University of Cape Town produces reports that aim to assist the JSC by providing impartial insight into the judicial records of the short-listed candidates, as well as to provide civil society and other interested stakeholders with an objective basis on which to assess the suitability of candidates for appointment to the bench.39 Although it could be argued that the recent panel to identify and recommend candidates for NDPP was inspired by the composition of the JSC, the panel